Much of our work outside of the park is geared towards helping the wild counterparts of the species we have here in the park.

 The IUCN has issued an urgent call to massively scale up species conservation action in response to the escalating biodiversity crisis.
-The Abu Dhabi Call for Global Species Conservation Action appeals to the world’s governments, international agencies and the private sector to halt species decline and prevent human-driven extinctions by 2030, and to improve the conservation status of threatened species with a view to bringing about widespread recovery by 2050.
+The call for Global Species Conservation Action appeals to the world’s governments, international agencies and the private sector to halt species decline and prevent human-driven extinctions by 2030, and to improve the conservation status of threatened species with a view to bringing about widespread recovery by 2050.

 Our ‘Habits 4 Habitats’ campaign will encompass our previous campaigns; Conscious Eating and CutMeatNotTrees, to highlight the impacts of our human habits on our environment and the habitats of all species, with a particular focus on the animal species at the wildlife park.

 H4H will encompass that and more as we explore the impacts of our human habits on habitats across the world and also how this impacts on animal species and contributes to climate change.
 And ultimately us as a species.

 The Conscious Eating and CutMeatNot Trees campaigns were set up to highlight the importance of reducing our meat and dairy consumption to help preserve the rainforest habitats of some of our species.